Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Don't miss the traditional Whitney Biennial

-On the other hand, every two years the museum organizes the Whitney Biennial, the longest-running exhibition in the country, held since 1932, which shows the latest advances in American art to the general public.
+On the other hand, every two years the museum organizes the Whitney Biennial, the longest-running exhibition in the country, held since 1932, which shows the public the latest developments in American art.
 It is dedicated, above all, to emerging artists and new proposals.

 This exhibition, which attracts thousands of onlookers and visitors, has established itself as one of the most important exhibitions in the world of contemporary art, so much so that it usually leads the trends in the sector.
 Would you like to attend?
 Well, you're in luck, because the 2021 Biennial has been postponed and the next one will be held between April and August 2022.

-Don't worry if you're not fluent in English because the museum usually offers resources and programs in Spanish during the Biennial, such as a mobile guide, guided tours and free tours of the exhibition.
-The exhibition signage is also in Spanish.
+Don't worry if you don't speak English because the museum usually offers resources and programs in Spanish during the Biennial, such as a mobile guide, guided tours and free tours of the exhibition.
+Exhibit signage is also in Spanish.

-How much time you need to visit the Whitney Museum
+How much time do you need to visit the Whitney Museum?

-If you still have a few minutes to spare, my advice is to take a stroll through the Meatpacking District, a neighborhood of about twenty blocks with a bustling community of artists, galleries, restaurants and nightlife.
-You can also take the opportunity to tour the High Line Park, a new urban garden built on an old railroad line.
-Here's my handy guide to the 10 things to do and see on New York's High Line.
+My advice is that when you leave the museum, take a short walk through the Meatpacking District, a neighborhood of about twenty blocks with a bustling community of artists, galleries, restaurants and nightlife.
+You can also take the opportunity to tour the High Line, a new urban garden built on an old railroad line.
+Here's my handy guide to 10 things to do and see on New York's High Line

 Where to eat at the Whitney Museum